microsoft/nlp-recipes/SETUP.md

 <summary><strong><em>Python GPU environment on Windows</em></strong></summary>

 Assuming that you have an Azure GPU DSVM machine, here are the steps to setup the Python GPU environment:
-1. Make sure you have CUDA Toolkit installed.
-You can run the command below in your terminal and you should see information printed out about your Cuda.
+1. Make sure you have CUDA Toolkit version 9.0 above installed on your Windows machine.
+You can run the command below in your terminal to check.

          nvcc --version

-    If not, you can download the CUDA Toolkit and install from here: [CUDA Toolkit](https://developer.nvidia.com/cuda-toolkit)
+    If you don't have CUDA Toolkit or don't have the right version, please download it from here: [CUDA Toolkit](https://developer.nvidia.com/cuda-toolkit)

-2. Create yaml file for enviroment setup.
+2. Install the GPU environment.

         cd nlp
         python tools/generate_conda_file.py --gpu

-    Open the new file `nlp_gpu.yaml` created in your folder, check if the `cudatoolkit` package has consitant version as the CUDA Toolkit in your system.
-For example, if you download CUDA Toolkit 10.1, your `nlp_gpu.yaml` should have `cudatoolkit>=10`.
-Make necessary changes on the version and save the file.

-3. Installs the GPU environment.

         conda env create -n nlp_gpu -f nlp_gpu.yaml

 </details>